jamespizzurro/arp-contingency/README.md

 * Players' weapons damage values now are 5 for SMG1, 8 for 9mm pistol(s) and Alyx's gun, 10 for AR2, 15 for the turret, 20 for the stunstick.
 * SMG1, 9mm pistol(s) and AR2s deal the same damage when wielded by enemies and players.
-* Fast zombies now have 40 hp to get dropped by one Magnum shot.
+* Zombies and fast zombies now have 40 hp to get dropped by one Magnum shot.
 * Fast/regular/poison headcrabs now have 10/15/20 hp.
 * Both players and NPCs take 4x damage from headshots.